PNNL-Comp-Mass-Spec/CSharp-Code-Comment-Sort-Utility/README.md

 # CSharp Code Comment Sort Utility

 This program sorts documentation comment blocks in C# source code files.
-Updated files will have comments in the order Summary, Remarks, Parameters, Returns, and Exceptions.
+Updated files will have documentation comments in the order Summary, Remarks, Parameters, Returns, and Exceptions.
+The program also looks for non-standard element names and formatting in documentation comments.

 For example: